 - 10 chicken drumsticks

-- 1 tablespoon hot sauce (I used Franks Red Hot)
+- 1 tbsp hot sauce I like Franks Red Hot Sauce

 - 3 cups all-purpose flour